Skip to Content

 Working out a dispute or determining a proper modification can be complex, but is extremely important.
 By working with Eiges & Orgel, PLLC, you can rest assured that you will have an experienced advocate on your side who is truly invested in helping you obtain the outcome that you deserve.

-With over 60 years of collective experience, we have proven that we have what it takes to help our clients with difficult situations.
+With over 60 years of collective experience, we have proven that we have what it takes to help our clients with difficult cases.
 Contact our firm to learn more about what can be done for you.

 Do you need help protecting your rights as a parent?
-Contact a New York child custody attorney at Eiges & Orgel, PLLC for legal representation you can trust.
+Contact a New York child visitation attorney at Eiges & Orgel, PLLC for legal representation you can trust.
 Call us today at (347) 848-1850.

 • AVVO Ranked Superb & "Clients' Choice" Winner